12 results 1-12

 ‘My mother called anyone or anything that seemed alone, or ended up in the wrong place, a stray.
 There were stray people, stray dogs, stray bullets, and stray butterflies.’

 Fourteen-year-old Pearl France lives in the front seat of a broken down car and her mother Margot lives in the back.
 Together they survive on a diet of powdered milk and bug spray, love songs and stolen cigarettes.

-Life on the edge of a Florida trailer park is strange enough but when Pastor Rex’s ‘Guns for God’ programme brings Eli Redmond to town Pearl’s world is upended.
+Life on the edge of a Florida trailer park is strange enough, but when Pastor Rex’s ‘Guns for God’ programme brings Eli Redmond to town Pearl’s world is upended.
 Eli pays regular visits to Margot in the back seat, forcing Pearl to find a world beyond the car.
-Eli presents Pearl’s mother with a love gift, a gun of her own, just like he’s giving her flowers.
+Margot is given a gift by Eli, a gun of her own, just like he’s given her flowers.
 It sits under the driver’s seat, a dark presence…

 JO NESBO: #1 Sunday Times bestseller, #1 New York Times bestseller, 36 million books sold worldwide

 When a drug bust turns into a bloodbath it’s up to Inspector Macbeth and his team to clean up the mess.

 He’s also an ex-drug addict with a troubled past.